Welcome to Pills4cure

 What is Osteoarthritis?

-The following joints are the most typically affected:
+The following joints are most commonly affected:

 • Hands (at the fingertips as well as the base and ends of the thumbs).